 P.s.
-You can also add a pre-made video to your story by selecting your camera roll & choosing a clip, but we’re looking at creating here.
+You can also add a pre-made video to your story by selecting your camera roll & choosing a clip, or add multiple photos to your Instagram Story at once, but we’re looking at creating here.
 So, let’s get into what each of these styles can do.

 Easily start a live stream by swiping to live in your Story camera.

 This is the default area you land when you open up your Story.
 By pressing the shutter button, you can take an image for your Story & by holding the button in, you’ll record a video.
 It’s quite normal.